Micro-Frontends

-In this Microfrontends app we have a Monorepo with multiple packages, each using TypeScript and going through a different Microfrontend tehnique:
+In this Micro-Frontends app we have a monorepo using Turborepo with multiple packages, each using TypeScript and going through a different Micro-Frontend technique:

 apps/main